Ahe4d/blmaster/README.md

 * JSON api

 ## Running
+Make sure you're running Node.js 12 or later, and have a MongoDB server running somewhere.

-Set the `MONGO` environment variable to something like `db.aheadbl.com:31572/blockauth`, and do `npm start`.
+Set the `MONGO` environment variable to something like `db.aheadbl.com:31572/blockauth`, install packages, and do `npm start`.

+## Contributing
+Feel free to clone & send a pull request if you have any changes to make.
+If you've found any issues, report them [here.](/issues)